Date of birth

 In March 2017, Michael Flynn was appointed the Club’s Caretaker Manager in the face of almost certain relegation from the Football League.
 Cast 11 points adrift with 12 games to go, the rookie manager was tasked with nothing more than restoring fight and pride into the Club.
 12 games later, he and the team had achieved what football pundits had deemed impossible and fought their way out of the relegation zone and retained their League Status in dramatic style.

-DID YOU KNOW: Flynn's career was almost over before it began when - after a mix-up in communication - he was kicked out of Newport County AFC's academy for playing a game for his local team.
+DID YOU KNOW: Flynn's career was almost over before it began!
+After a mix-up in communication, a teenage Michael Flynn was kicked out of Newport County AFC's academy for playing a game for his local team.
 He might have got away with it except his hattrick in the game meant his picture was in the local paper.
-A few days after being let go by the Academy, the Manager called him up to the First Team Squad.
+A few days after being let go by the Academy, the Club's Manager called him up to the First Team Squad.